 Their failure can expose you to accidents.
 Hence, it is your job to get them fixed as soon as possible.
-Luckily, seat belt buckles can be fixed at home if you are a willing soul.
+Luckily, seat belt buckles can be fixed at home if you are willing to give it a go.
 Of course, the job takes skill and precision which can be acquired.

 No need to worry, we will help you out on this journey with our step by step guide.

-Before you set out to fix a seat belt buckle you would need to acquire a few tools that are absolutely necessary for the job.
+Before you set out to fix a seat belt buckle, you will need to acquire a few tools that are absolutely necessary for the job.

 - i) Get a screwdriver set that has various screw heads so you don’t get stuck in the middle of your operation.

-- ii) A pointy yet flat tool preferably a butter knife that could reach inside the buckle.
+- ii) Find a pointy yet flat tool, preferably a butter knife that could reach inside the buckle.

 1. Carefully Examine the Belt

-If your belt is clean and smooth you need to move to the next part which is the male part of the seat belt.
-This part is also called the tongue and just like you clean your tongue you need to clean this one too.
-If all is well here you can move to the second step of inspection.
+If your belt is clean and smooth, you need to move to the next part which is the male part of the seat belt.
+This part is also called the tongue and just like you clean your tongue, you need to clean this one too.
+If all is well here, you can move to the second step of the inspection.

 2. Examine the Buckle

-Given the nature of a buckle’s construction, it is possible that something gets stuck in it.
+Given the nature of a buckle’s construction, it is possible that something may get stuck in it.
 You need to spot any such hindrance and remove it.
 This is where you will use the knife we suggested earlier.

-Put the pointy part of the knife inside and move along the edges of the buckle.
-If you feel something inside scoop it out.
-This way you will be able to clean the insides of the buckle and your seat belt will work fine.
+Put the pointy part of the knife inside and move it along the edges of the buckle.
+If you feel something inside, scoop it out.
+This way, you will be able to clean the insides of the buckle and your seat belt will work fine.
 However, if the problem persists you need to hop over to step three.

 3. Remove the Buckle

 In both cases, you would have to use your screwdriver to remove the female part.
-Removing the seat is a bit tricky but nothing a few YouTube videos can’t teach.
+Removing the seat is a bit tricky but nothing a few YouTube videos can’t teach you.
 Get it done and move onto the next step.

 4. Disassemble the Buckle